In this easy recipe for baked Cajun chicken, chicken breast is coated with a tasty rub, then baked in a hot oven until perfectly juicy.

 Avocado oil spray: This oil has a neutral flavor and a high smoke point, making it an ideal cooking oil.

 Chicken breasts: Try to find ones that aren’t too big – 8 oz per piece is perfect.
+Cooking bigger ones in a hot oven is more challenging.

 How to make Cajun chicken